gebn/unifibackup/README.md

 The executable is intended to run under systemd.
 The following instructions detail how to set this up

 1. Open up `unifibackup.service` in your favourite editor.
-   1. Change the bucket to the one you want to upload to (see *IAM Policy* below for required permissions).
+   1. Change the bucket to the one you want to upload to (see *IAM Policy* below for required permissions), and optionally override the destination prefix.
    2. Set `AWS_REGION` to the region of the bucket above.
    3. If not using an instance profile, and credentials are not configured elsewhere, set the `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` environment variables.